- Published on

 - @iqfareez

 I've decided to rearrange my setup after I got a new 24" monitor from Carousel recently.
-I make this monitor as a primary monitor, and the laptop's screen as the secondary.
-Below is my setup with my work macbook and the monitor.
+I made this monitor my primary monitor, and the laptop's screen the secondary.
+Below is my setup with my work MacBook and the monitor.
 Pretty neat.

 Problems

 I use Arc (btw).
 The tab is anchored to the left side of the screen.
-Usually when I'm on the mac itself, I just hard slam to cursor to the very left of my screen to bring out the Arc tab sidebar.
+Usually, when I'm on the Mac itself, I just hard slam the cursor to the very left of my screen to bring out the Arc tab sidebar.

-This is what happen when I'm doing the same with this setup:
+This is what happens when I'm doing the same with this setup:

 To recap, the goal I wanted to achieve is to: